zain08816/Flightinator/README.md

 with the frontend being using react and the backend using express.

 ## How to start
-If you havn't already, install Git and [Node.js](https://nodejs.org/en/download/) however you prefer.
+If you haven't already, install Git and [Node.js](https://nodejs.org/en/download/) however you prefer.

 ```text
 #Clone the repo wherever you want